SpongeBob SquarePants season 1: Cast

 In addition to the regular cast members, episodes feature guest voices from many ranges of professions, including actors, musicians, and artists.
 Former McHale's Navy actors Ernest Borgnine and Tim Conway reunited for their first joint TV project in 33 years as guest actors portraying SpongeBob's favorite superheroes, Mermaid Man and Barnacle Boy, respectively.
 Borgnine said "We [he and Conway] played off each other.
 Tim's such a performer – a little more caustic than I am.
 We were making all sorts of noise.
 People outside the room were guffawing.
 We're supposed to be underwater, you know."
 They would reprise their role in the episode "Mermaid Man and Barnacle Boy II", which also guest starred Charles Nelson Reilly as their nemesis, the Dirty Bubble.
-In the episode "Scaredy Pants", a Halloween special, American band the Ghastly Ones performed a special musical performance, while Brian Doyle-Murray voiced the Flying Dutchman.
+In the episode "Scaredy Pants", a Halloween special, American band the Ghastly Ones had a special musical performance, while Brian Doyle-Murray voiced the Flying Dutchman.
 American country guitarist and singer Junior Brown made a vocal cameo, performing the song "Texas" in the episode of the same name.
 In "Neptune's Spatula", John O'Hurley appeared as King Neptune.
-John Lurie and Jim Jarmusch (who collaborated to make the films Stranger Than Paradise and Down by Law) made a cameo as themselves in the episode "Hooky", through excerpts from the Bravo serial, Fishing with John.
+John Lurie and Jim Jarmusch (who collaborated to make the films Stranger Than Paradise and Down by Law) made a cameo as themselves in the episode "Hooky" through excerpts from the Bravo series Fishing with John.